UbhiTS/ad-alexadoorbell/README.md

-# Alexa (& Friends) Doorbell : AppDaemon (HASS) :chicken:
+# Alexa (& Friends) Doorbell : AppDaemon HASS :chicken:

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

-### For Sonos, set announce_bell:false (thanks to @5and0)
-### For Google Home, set announce_bell:false (can someone please confirm?)
+**For Sonos, set announce_bell:false (thanks to @5and0)** **For Google Home, set announce_bell:false (can someone please confirm?)**

-Amazon Alexa and other smart speakers will notify you like a doorbell, (thus the name, so creative isn't it!) based on a motion sensor placed on your doorway.
+Alexa and other smart speakers will notify you like a doorbell, (thus the name, so creative isn't it!) based on a motion sensor placed on your doorway.
 Ever since we've set this up in our home, we always get praises and surprised looks from our guests when they come.
 Your home suddenly gets a voice, something like Jarvis ...
 Awesome!

 You can also :-
 - add a door sensor (like the [Ecolink Door Sensor](https://www.amazon.com/Aeotec-Window-Contact-sensors-Battery/dp/B07PDDX3K6/ref=sr_1_16?dchild=1&keywords=eco+wave+door+sensor&qid=1587791320&s=electronics&sr=1-16) or any other) to only ring the bell if the door is currently closed, and has been closed for at least the last 30 seconds.
 This is so that the bell only rings when someone arrives at your door and not when you step out.